Female redhead with glasses focusing on screen, cartoon dollar bills falling

 There's a certain type of scholarship all students should focus on: non-fixed scholarships.
-Read on to find out what they are and specific awards to apply for.
+Learn what they are and specific awards to apply for here!

 As a scholarship expert and consultant, I’m constantly searching for and studying different scholarship opportunities for students.
 As every award offered is an opportunity for the recipient to reduce their educational expenses, finding them and sharing them is always exciting for me.
 I see scholarships as a vehicle to positively transform the future for a person seeking to advance their education.
 And there’s one scholarship category that every serious seeker should be on the lookout for—a category that can be planned for and can multiply the number of applications a seeker expedites.
 This category of scholarships is called “non-fixed.”